sebbouez/Coho-Apps/docs/products/pagefabric/cookie-consent.md

 # Cookie consent

+> [!IMPORTANT]
+> This product is discontinued.
+> The documentation is available for historical purposes only.

 The Cookie consent is mandatory on almost all websites because of the GDPR EU law.
 It warns your visitors that your website uses Cookies to store information about them.